 For Breast Feeding Mums.

-We have made a formula which we believe is the healthiest for your baby while also helping soothe the skin and keep it in good condition.
-Rather than use Lanolin, we have chosen a number of edible and soothing oils and combined them with calming and conditioning ingredients.
+MooGoo has made a formula which they believe is the healthiest for your baby while also helping soothe the skin and keep it in good condition.
+Rather than use Lanolin, they have chosen a number of edible and soothing oils and combined them with calming and conditioning ingredients.